tayloryeow/Cod-e-mon/README.md

 - add bounds checking
 - add music
 - Redo assest importation: Make it a little bit more flexible.
 Had to use some hardcoding that I am unsatisfied with.
 Should ideally use macros to leverage preprocessor.
 This would ideally allow us to navigate to the target assets at compile time.
-- Add an antire testing suite for the low level data structures.
+- Add a testing suite for the low level data structures.
 I regret rolling my own but at this point adding the testing suite is the only way to nail everything down.